BasisResearch/millipede/README.md

 Bayesian variable selection is a model-based approach for identifying parsimonious explanations of observed data.
-In the context of generalized linear models with `P` covariates `{X_1, ..., X_P}` and responses `Y`, Bayesian variable selection can be used to identify *sparse* subsets of covariates (i.e. far fewer than `P`) that are sufficient for explaining the observed responses.
+In the context of generalized linear models with `P` covariates `{X_1, ..., X_P}` and responses `Y`, Bayesian variable selection can be used to identify *sparse* subsets of covariates (i.e. far fewer than `P`) that are sufficient for explaining the observed responses in terms of a linear function of the covariates.

 In more detail, Bayesian variable selection is formulated as a model selection problem in which we consider the space of `2^P` models in which some covariates are included and the rest are excluded.